All that’s left to do now is to double-check your work.

 Here’s how to review a completed IRS tax return properly, some common mistakes to look out for, and what to do if you spot a mistake.

 Check the simple stuff first

-No matter how many times they remind people to double check their returns before sending them in, the IRS says thousands of filers still write down the wrong social security number on their return every year, making it the most common tax filing mistake in America.
+No matter how many times they remind people to double check their returns before sending them in, the IRS says thousands of filers still input or write down the wrong social security number on their return every year, making it the most common tax filing mistake in America.

 Thousands more make basic math errors, put down the wrong filing status, write down the wrong address, or forget to sign their physical returns altogether.

 Too often, it’s the little stuff that gets us in trouble around tax time.
 Before pressing send, make sure to check the basic stuff.

 Check all names you include in your return for their correct spelling (this includes any taxpayers mentioned in the return, any dependents you name, and any official company names you reference).